 Part 3 - Line 4a

 THE GREAT EXPECTATIONS PROGRAM IMPROVES THE LIKELIHOOD OF COLLEGE SUCCESS FOR VIRGINIA'S YOUNG PEOPLE WITH FOSTER CARE EXPERIENCE BY PROVIDING SUPPORTS NEEDED TO ACCESS EDUCATIONAL OPPORTUNITIES AND TRANSITION TO INDEPENDENCE.
 GREAT EXPECTATIONS PROVIDES CAMPUS COACHES TO HELP YOUNG PEOPLE WHO HAVE EXPERIENCED FOSTER CARE BETTER TRANSITION TO AND NAVIGATE THE WORLD OF HIGHER EDUCATION.
 HAVING MENTORSHIP SUPPORT IS THE CRITICAL LINK IN HELPING THESE VULNERABLE YOUTH ACHIEVE SUCCESS IN COLLEGE.
 GREAT EXPECTATIONS WAS LAUNCHED IN 2008 TO ADDRESS THE HIGH NUMBER OF YOUNG PEOPLE AGING OUT OF THE FOSTER CARE SYSTEM.
-SINCE THEN, OVER 3500 AT-RISK STUDENTS HAVE ENROLLED IN COLLEGE AND EARNED 1,253 COLLEGE CREDENTIALS.
-APPROXIMATELY 42 PERCENT OF GREAT EXPECTATIONS' STUDENTS ACHIEVE SUCCESS THROUGH GRADUATION OR TRANSFER TO OTHER COLLEGES AND UNIVERSITIES.
-THROUGH THE SUPPORT OF PASSIONATE DONORS, VFCCE PROVIDES GREAT EXPECTATIONS FUNDING TO STUDENTS AT VIRGINIA'S 23 COMMUNITY COLLEGES, REACHING OVER 30 PERCENT OF THE ELIGIBLE POPULATION.
+SINCE THEN, OVER 3800 AT-RISK STUDENTS HAVE ENROLLED IN COLLEGE AND EARNED 1,651 DEGREES, DIPLOMAS, OR CERTIFICATES FROM VIRGINIA'S COMMUNITY COLLEGES AND THROUGH TRANSFER TO FOUR-YEAR INSTITUTIONS.
+THROUGH THE SUPPORT OF PASSIONATE DONORS, VFCCE PROVIDES GREAT EXPECTATIONS FUNDING TO STUDENTS AT ALL OF VIRGINIA'S 23 COMMUNITY COLLEGES.
+GREAT EXPECTATIONS' STUDENTS ALMOST TRIPLE THE COLLEGE GRADUATION RATE FOR FOSTER YOUTH WITH 23% OF GE STUDENTS GRADUATING WITH A COLLEGE CREDENTIAL COMPARED TO ONLY 8% NATIONALLY.

 Name (title) | Role | Hours | Compensation |